The Best Global Cities For Working In Tech

 Apartment search startup RadPad mined its rental data and combined it with salary reports from Anthology’s tech jobs platform.
 They found that the current median price for a one-bedroom apartment within a half-mile radius of companies like Uber, Twitter, Google, and Airbnb in San Francisco is chewing up between 42% and 54% of software engineers’ salaries.
 The prevailing wisdom from the Census Bureau suggests that only 30% of income should be spent on housing in order for it to be considered affordable.

-The analysts at Expert Market looked at the most recent ranking of cities in the global startup ecosystem, a management reporting software company.
+The analysts at Expert Market looked at the most recent ranking of cities in the global startup ecosystem as determined by Compass, a management reporting software company.
 Compass’s data was taken from polling 11,000 startups, investors, and other stakeholders.

 Expert Market analysts pulled the top 20 global cities on the list and scored them according to eight factors: